Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

 ## New Files

-In addition to the CODE_OF_CONDUCT.md file, the following files may also be useful for a more complete project:
+The following files may also be useful for a more complete project:

-- **CONTRIBUTING.md:** Provides guidelines for contributing to the project, including code standards, testing procedures, and best practices.
+- `CONTRIBUTING.md`: Provides guidelines for contributing to the project, including code standards, testing procedures, and best practices.
-- **ISSUE_TEMPLATE.md:** Guides users in creating detailed and informative issue reports, increasing the likelihood of prompt and effective resolution.
+- `ISSUE_TEMPLATE.md`: Guides users in creating detailed and informative issue reports, increasing the likelihood of prompt and effective resolution.
-- **PULL_REQUEST_TEMPLATE.md:** Enforces a consistent format for pull requests, making it easier for maintainers to review and merge changes.
+- `PULL_REQUEST_TEMPLATE.md`: Enforces a consistent format for pull requests, making it easier for maintainers to review and merge changes.

 By including these files, you can create a more welcoming and inclusive project environment, and make it easier for contributors to participate in a meaningful way.